 The first time I was told that I have energy centers in my body called Chakras, I laughed out loud.

-I wondered when they were going to pass the Kool-Aid.
-The term ‘chakra’ seemed like woo-woo jargon to me.
+Then I wondered when they were going to pass the Kool-Aid.

 And if someone had told me someday I’d be writing a post about the seven major chakras, I’d have called them crazy.

-It took me a while to figure out that chakras are real, and I got over the Kool-Aid phase and eventually began to love working with them in my practice.
+But, HA!
+Here I am writing about them.
+Even though it took me a while to figure out that chakras are real, I eventually began to love working with them in my healing practice.

 Chakras are energy centers of awareness